jjeskovs/liri-node-app/README.md

 LIRI Bot is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ## Getting Started
-1. Clone the repository
+1. Clone the repository:
 <pre>git clone git@github.com:jjeskovs/liri-node-app.git</pre>

 2. Install Node.js
-3. Install all the dependency by running the
+3. Install all the dependency by running:
 <pre>npm install</pre>

 4. Obtain API key for Spotify (https://developer.spotify.com/documentation/web-api/)